Hieu192/workshop1-10-2025/content/2-PreparationSteps/_index.md

 pre : " <b> 2. </b> "
 ---

-# Preparation Steps

-In this section, we will prepare the necessary AWS resources for our serverless microservice application.
+In this section, we will prepare the necessary AWS resources for the serverless microservice application.

 #### Content